barteksekula/side-by-side-editing/README.md

 # For contributors

-This is our personal project that we intend to maintain.
+This is my personal project that I intend to maintain.

-If you would like to contribute in any way, create a new feature, fix a bug or help with the documentation then we would really appreciate any kind of contributions.
+If you would like to contribute in any way, create a new feature, fix a bug or help with the documentation then I would really appreciate any kind of contributions.

 # Bug reporting

-We really appreciate bug reports.
+I'd really appreciate bug reports.
 But please make sure that you include as many details as possible.
-We spent a lot of time on setting up the solution so it's possible to run the whole thing by just cloning the repo and calling a single command.
+I spent a lot of time on setting up the solution so it's possible to run the whole thing by just cloning the repo and calling a single command.
 That makes it super easy for you to fork this repo and create a reproducible environment.
 That will significantly speed up a potential bugfix release for you.

-Please remember that this is our personal project developed during our free time and any kind of help from users is highly appreciated.
+Please remember that this is my personal project developed during my free time and any kind of help from users is highly appreciated.

 ## Development (if you would like to help in development)